zalando-incubator/kube-ingress-aws-controller/README.md

 Example:

-Running the controller with `--deny-internal-domains=true` and `--internal-domains=*.cluster.local` will generate a rule in the ALB that matches any request to domains ending in `.cluster.local` and answer the request with an [HTTP 401 Unauthorized][401].
+Running the controller with `--deny-internal-domains` and `--internal-domains=*.cluster.local` will generate a rule in the ALB that matches any request to domains ending in `.cluster.local` and answer the request with an [HTTP 401 Unauthorized][401].